nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/get-all-walkers.md

 <h1>@Model.Name</h1>
 ```

-And here is what the dynamically outputted html might look like
+And here is what the dynamically-created html might look like:

 ```html
 <h1>Mo Silvera<h1>